dukeofharen/httplaceholder/docs/docs.md

 ## Requests page

 On the requests page you can see all requests made to HttPlaceholder.
 It will show which URL was called and if a valid stub was found for the requests.
 You can also open a specific request and view the details of this request.
+By default, paging is enabled for the requests.
+You can change the paging (or disable it) on the [settings page](#settings-page).

 ![](img/ui/requests_overview.png)

 You have several options here.

 - Refresh: fetches the requests from HttPlaceholder.
+- Load all requests: loads all request currently available in HttPlaceholder, disregarding the number of requests per page.
 - Delete all requests: as the name says, deletes all the requests from HttPlaceholder.
 - Filter on stub ID, request ID or URL: a filter search box where you can filter requests either on the executed stub ID, the request correlation ID or the URL.
 - Tenant / category name: a filter for filtering requests that are part of a specific tenant (see [tenants](#tenants)).
+- Load more requests: loads a new batch of n requests (as defined on the [settings page](#settings-page)).

 ### Request details